 Or, in emails before and after the interview.
 It begs the question of why you applied for the position in the first place.
 This kind of communication has no place in our organization – we value honest and straight forward communication, as well as a default position of assuming the best of each other.
 The passive-aggressive approach is especially ill-placed when you haven’t done your research about the company, or its key personnel.
 When you interview with a social impact business your attitude is especially important, as much of the work we do involves small efforts to positively impact the whole community.

 Talking over the interviewer is never a good thing

 Basic communication etiquette is essential – listen before answering.
 Talking over an interviewer rarely plays out well – actually, it never plays out well.

 BONUS: Follow the application instructions

 Your application is part of the assessment.
 I know that might seem strange to have to state that, but very often the instructions are there to help assess your attention to detail.
 If a job notice asks for a cover letter, then append one to your resume (if that is part of the application materials requested).
-A request for a cover letter is not met by a one paragraph email with the other application materials attached.
+A request for a cover letter is not satisfied by a one-paragraph email with other application materials attached.

 You can do this!
 Be yourself.
 Be honest.
 We want you to succeed and nail that next interview with a social impact business!